Travel is fatal to prejudice, bigotry, and narrow-mindedness.

 About half way between Mexico City and the Gulf of Mexico is the highest of the Mexican volcanos, Mt.
 Orizaba, also known as Citlaltépetl.
 It tops out at 5,746 meters (18,851 ft) above sea level.
 Mike, Ron, and I decided it would be fun to spend the holiday season trying to find oxygen up there.

 From the summit of Orizaba, you can peer into the gigantic crater left by past volcanic eruptions.

 This remote Karen village in the Golden Triangle region north of Chiang Mai offers a good view of Mt.
 Doi Mae Ya, the high point of Thailand at 2,065 meters (6,753 ft).
 The Karen people build their homes out of bamboo and other materials found in the jungle; they use no metal components.
-However, the rapid rate of development into the jungle will soon catch up to the Karen tribe as well as the other tribes in the jungle.

 My travels on this trip also took me through Japan, Malaysia, and Singapore.

 The highest point of the lower United States is Mt.
 Whitney at 4,418 meters (14,494 feet).
 Three friends and I hiked to the top and back from the trailhead in one day.
 I got altitude sickness but was able to muster up just enough energy to smile for a picture at the summit.